 - Pupils' writing is assessed internally and a sample of pupils' writing can be moderated by an external moderator from the Local Authority.
-(It is likely that we will be moderated externally this year, as we this has been delayed previously due to Covid-19.) - A selection of your child's writing from across the year will be used to assess whether your child has achieved 'working towards the standard', 'at the expected standard' or 'greater depth of the standard'. - In order to assess the pupils' writing, an assessment framework is used.
+(It is unlikely that we will be moderated externally this year, as we were chosen for external moderation last academic year.) - · A selection of your child's writing from across the year will be used to assess whether your child has achieved 'working towards the standard', 'at the expected standard' or 'greater depth of the standard'. - In order to assess the pupils' writing, an assessment framework is used.
 All pupils must show evidence of each statement within the standard in order to be awarded that standard.